Rising Rates Pushing Up Your ARM Premiums? Sell Fast to Avoid a Hefty Mortgage

 “All good things must come to an end,” may be an old adage, but it’s one that’s proving itself true in the San Diego housing market.
 For homeowners who once benefited from low rates and increasing values, some unsettling financial climate change may be bound for their bank accounts.

-The mortgage industry is a complex system which affects all property holders who don’t completely own their real estate.
+The mortgage industry is a complex system that affects all property holders who don’t completely own their real estate.
 For those who previously rode the market to their benefit with an adjustable-rate mortgage (ARM), these new effects can come as a shock.
 San Diego plays host to some of the most costly housing markets in the country, but present changes will adversely affect those who moved in when it was most attractive.
 Purchasing a more expensive home while rates were low, especially in ARMs, seemed more affordable than it had in the past.
 Now, however, with the cost of monthly premiums skyrocketing and the value of homes decreasing, properties are quickly beginning to squeeze money out of homeowners’ piggy banks.
-In many cases, a fast home sale may your best option for saving your finances.
+In many cases, a fast home sale may be your best option for saving your finances.

 Rates on the Rise